RoboticAgents/manny-the-manufacturer/writing/proposal.md

 ## Proposed Project Idea

 For our final project we are planning on using the evo arm to simulate automated machining.
-We are focusing on this because Pallas and Katie both have background in manufacturing and find it interesting.
+We are focusing on this because Pallas and Katie both have a background in manufacturing and find it interesting.
 We are planning on writing our program in python.
 Our background we used to develop the idea was our real-life personal experiences with manufacturing and the automation of it.

 ## Acceptance Criteria